pgfeldman/KeywordExplorer/markup/KeywordExplorer.md

 ### Twitter <span id="twitter-panel"/>
 >![Twitter panel](../images/twitter_panel.png)

 This panel lets you explore counts of keywords and hashtags for the period of time that you're interested in.
-You set your start and end dates in the date fields (Be careful with the format, the parser is brittle).
+You set your start and end dates in the date fields.
 You can adjust the sampling rate in the [Twitter Params](#twitter-params-panel) panel.

 The algorithm for getting keyword counts has two elements - the keyword, and the span of days.
 Twitter breaks the response into several pieces.
 Each piece counts as a resuest of the Twitter V2 API, and it only allows so many requests, so don't try to pull in a full year of daily Tweets for a large set of keywords.

 Keywords can be edited in the **Test Keyword(s)** window.
 Using 'OR' allows you to combine keywords.
-For example, "Hampsters OR Rabbits"
+For example, "Hampsters OR Rabbits".
+They can also be loaded using the **File->Load Experiment** menu.
+If you make changes to the keywords and you want to save the results, use the **File->Save Experiment** menu.
+Examples are in the data directory.

 Pressing the **Test Keyword** button will send a series of qaueries to Twitter that gets the number of tweets per day over a given time range.
 It will also open a window with a plot showing the values for each keyword over time.
 If you close the plot, you can reopen it by clicking **Plot**.
 Clicking **Save** will open a dialog that lets you save the data in the chart as an excel file.